Attention teachers!! Schedule your classroom presentations with Marybeth Watkins here

 LIKE US ON FACEBOOK click here

 Brunswick County Soil & Water Conservation personnel are available to visit schools at any time throughout the school year to discuss conservation topics related to soil (e.g., soil erosion, soil composition) and water (e.g., water quality).
-We have an Enviroscape Watershed Model, Geology Kit, Groundwater Model, Soil Erosion Demonstration Model, Soil Texture Presentation, Goods from the Woods kit, etc., that we can bring to your classroom for presentations or you can borrow any of these models or kits by contacting us.
+We have an Enviroscape Watershed Model, Geology Kit, Groundwater Model, Soil Erosion Demonstration Model, Soil Texture Presentation, Goods from the Woods kit, etc., that we can bring to your classroom for presentations or you can borrow some of these models or kits by contacting us.
 Information of these educational resources are available below.
 (Where it says download).

 Environmental Field Days

 District employees are available to facilitate and participate in Environmental Field Days at all schools located within the county.
 Field Day includes stations that are set up with presentations on different National Resource issues such as water quality, forestry, soils, wildlife, pollination, etc.

 Each year, a 5-member team of Brunswick County high school students is chosen to participate in the Area and State Envirothon — a 2-day competition where county teams compete against one another.
 For the competition, the team is given information on 5 different topics: forestry, aquatics, soils, wildlife, and current environmental issues.
 The first day, the team reviews the topical information at each station.
 On the second day, the team is tested on the information.
 The winner is determined by written tests.
 The Brunswick County Soil & Water Conservation office pays for registration fees and meal expenses for the 2-day event.

 Life On The Farm

 Brunswick County Farm Bureau’s “Life On The Farm Program” provides third grade students a fun day of learning for children outside of the classroom.
 It offers them an opportunity to see a farm & learn where their food comes from.
 The program also focuses on the interdependence between plants, animals and humans.
 In 2014 Brunswick Soil & Water Conservation District became an active partner in this program.

 Plants For Pollinators